esmero/archipelago-deployment-live/README.md

 ### What is inside this dumpling for 1.7.0? (new section)

-- minio.io (our own built with legacy gateway support) for local or Routed S3 with Console.
+- minio.io (our own build, with legacy gateway support) for local or Routed S3 with Console.
 We recommend disabling it and using directly a cloud managed S3 for better performance and full multipart upload compliance.
 - Updated Apache Solr 10.0 with custom built and updated wizardly Solr OCR Highlight library [v0.10](https://github.com/dbmdz/solr-ocrhighlighting) coded and maintained by the Development Team at the [Bavarian State Library](https://github.com/dbmdz).
 Thanks Johannes Baiter and team.
 - MySQL 8.4(amd64/x86) or MariaDB 12.3 (Arm64/M1/M2/M3/M4/M5)
 - Updated NGINX 1.31.1